vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 :::

 ### Balancing position risk with margin cost
+Liquidity providers must be vigilant of both margin risk and position risk.
+Your liquidity commitment will generate orders, and those orders require margin.
+If you have insufficient margin, the protocol will take collateral from your general account.
+If the orders created from your commitment are hit by trades, you will have an open position, and therefore be at risk of the market moving against you, leaving you with unrealised losses.

 There's an intrinsic relationship between position risk and margin cost when committing liquidity to a market.
 Offsets further from a market's current trading prices (large offsets) generate large orders for the same weighting and require more margin, but have a lower likelihood of becoming positions, whereas offsets closer to a market's current trading prices (small offsets) require less margin but have higher likelihood of being hit and creating a position that needs to be managed.

 For example, a liquidity provider plans to commit the approximate equivalent of 1 million USD to a liquidity commitment: If their position risk is low (larger offsets) then about 5-10% can be reserved for the bond.
 If their position risk is higher (smaller offsets), and a provider manages their positions and margin carefully, the provider would need to reserve more to commit to the bond.